Charlie Wild, Private Detective: Broadcasts

 The series first aired live on CBS from December 22, 1950, to June 27, 1951 (20 episodes).
 It was initially on alternate Friday nights, but it moved to every Wednesday night effective the week of April 16.
 It then aired on ABC from September 11, 1951, to March 4, 1952 (27 episodes).
 On March 13, 1952, the DuMont Television Network picked the series up for the last three months, with 17 episodes, ending on June 19, 1952.

 The CBS broadcasts were sponsored by Wildroot Cream-Oil hair tonic.
 The ABC series was sponsored by Mogen David wine.

 Cast

 John McQuade replaced Kevin O'Morrison as Charlie Wild after the first seven episodes.
 Cloris Leachman played Effie Perrine.
 Sandy Becker and Bob Williams were the announcers.

 Episode status

 Fifteen episodes are held by the UCLA Film and Television Archive, including two from the DuMont series.
 The Paley Center for Media holds four episodes from the DuMont series.

+Critical response

+Ben Gross wrote in the New York Daily News that the show's situations and characters had already been used "dozens of times on video shows".
+He also disliked the dialogue, which he said was "so stilted that, at times, it becomes ridiculous."